European Nightjar

 No

-Number: Common, sometimes rare bird.
-The global population is estimated to be in the range of 3-6 million mature individuals.
-It is assumed that the population is in a state of decline due to the ongoing destruction of habitats, the use of pesticides that reduce food availability, and anxiety.
+Population: Common, but sometimes rare, the global population is estimated to be between 3 million and 6 million mature individuals.
+It is assumed that the population is in a state of decline due to the ongoing destruction of habitats, the use of pesticides that reduce food availability, and anxiety caused by human activity.

-The nightjar breeds in Kazakhstan and is found everywhere.
-It lives in forest islands of the steppe zone, floodplain forests, sandy deserts and low old mountains with shrub and reed beds near streams.
-In Altai, it lives in a meadow-steppe belt with shrubs and rocks at an altitude of 1450-1600 m, and in the Western Tien Shan it lives in juniper forests at an altitude of up to 2000 m.
+Habitat: The nightjar breeds in Kazakhstan and is found in numerous areas.
+It lives in forest islands of the steppe zone, floodplain forests, sandy deserts and low mountains with shrub and reed beds near streams.
+In Altai, itlives in a meadow-steppe belt with shrubs and rocks at an altitude of 1450-1600 m, and in the Western Tien Shan it lives in juniper forests at an altitude of up to 2000 m.

 Status in the Red Book of the IUCN